youssefbac/youssefbac/README.md

 About Me:

-✨I am Youssef Ben Amara a Junior Data Scientist pursuing my engineering studies in computer science. ✨
+✨I am Youssef Ben Amara a Junior Data Scientist.
+Currently I'm looking for my first job opportunity✨

-I enjoy contributing to open source projects and I am really enthousiastic about learning new technology.
+- 🌱 I enjoy contributing to open source projects and I am really enthousiastic about learning new technology.

-I'm currently working on a predictive analysis project.
+- 🔭 I'm currently working on a predictive analysis project.
 It consists to develop a dynamic dashboard that help buisness manager to take the best decision.
-In this project, I use machine Learning to develop a predictive model.
+- 👯 I’m looking to collaborate on new projets.
+- 📫 How to reach me: benamarayoussef20@gmail.com

-Outside the world of technology.
+-⚡Outside the world of technology.
 I love practising sports such as going to the gym, cycling and jogging.
 I like reading books on personal development.
 My favourite ones are Power Hour by Adrienne herbert and Compound effect by Darren Hardy.
 Also, I'm car lover.